parisepigenetics/Methylator-Documentation/docs/transfert_data.md

 ## Generate md5sum

-It is highly recommended to check the [md5sum](https://en.wikipedia.org/wiki/Md5sum) for big files.
+For large files, it is highly recommended to check their integrity.
+This can be done using the tool [md5sum](https://en.wikipedia.org/wiki/Md5sum).
 If your raw FASTQ files are on your computer in `PathTo/MethylProject/Fastq/`, you type in a terminal:

 ```
 You@YourComputer:~$ cd PathTo/MethylProject